codefisher/extra_format_buttons/README.md

 # Extra Format Buttons

 Extra Format Buttons extension for Thunderbird and SeaMonkey, it adds a selection of extra format commands to the format toolbar in the write window.
-So far that includes
+So far that includes:

 * Font Size (in pixels)
 * Sub Script